Variable-preconditioned transformed primal-dual method for generalized Wasserstein Gradient Flows: Numerical experiments

 \subsection{Comparison experiments}

-We conduct a comparative study on the computational efficiency of the proposed VPTPD method \cref{VPTPD-alg} and the aforementioned PDJKO and PrePDJKO methods, in terms of the number of iterations and CPU time, via several benchmark simulations spanning from 1D to 3D problems.
-In particular, we demonstrate the effectiveness of our VPTPD method with adaptive step-size strategy, denoted by VPTPD(s).
+We conduct a comparative study on the computational efficiency of the proposed VPTPD method \autoref{VPTPD-alg} and the aforementioned PDHG-type methods (such as PDJKO and PrePDJKO) (see Remark~\ref{compare_VPTPD}), in terms of the number of iterations and CPU time, via several benchmark simulations spanning from 1D to 3D problems.